Don't miss a thing from RSNA!

 Fellowship details

-The fellowship lasts approximately one week.
+This virtual fellowship lasts approximately one week and provides early-career radiology trainees with a mentored, immersive experience within RSNA’s publication and editorial activities.
 Upon receipt of fellowship, recipients are invited to work with the editorial offices to tailor the fellowship to a specific journal/area of interest.

 Eligibility